thedataquarry/rustinpieces/book/src/pieces/intro/sets_vs_hashsets.md

 ## Rust

-We define the below function in Rust, where we define a hashset of processors and their corresponding market names.
+We define the below function in Rust, where we define a hashset of processors.

 ```rs
 use std::collections::HashSet;